 Abortion rights and access vary widely across the Americas, but powerful movements for abortion rights are growing.
 The Green Wave feminist movement began in Latin America and has made historic change on abortion rights in recent years, spreading from Argentina to Mexico, Colombia, and other countries in the region in a cascade of progress for reproductive justice.

 Yet many countries in Latin America and the Caribbean are still home to the most restrictive abortion laws in the world.
 Nicaragua, Honduras and El Salvador have complete abortion bans, while Guatemala and Panama permit abortion only in limited circumstances.
 And the United States overturned its constitutional protection of abortion rights in 2022, leading to laws that effectively ban abortion in some U.S. states, while others have moved to enshrine abortion rights in state law.

-Across the Americas, activists are learning from the successes of the Green Wave and building movements for reproductive justice for all.
+Across the Americas, the Ipas Impact Network is part of the Green Wave movement and works with diverse partners to advance reproductive justice for all.

 Latin America and the Caribbean

 Argentina, Chile, Colombia, Costa Rica, El Salvador, Guatemala, Honduras, México, Nicaragua